-In the fall of 2018, USBE identified eight schools as Cohort 3 school turnaround schools.
+In the fall of 2018, USBE identified eight schools as Cohort 3 State Turnaround Schools.
 The Cohort 3 schools are Athenian eAcademy (charter), Green Wood Charter School, Ibapah School (Tooele), James Madison School (Ogden), Navajo Mountain High (San Juan), Roots Charter High School, Tse'Bii'Nidzisgai School (San Juan), and Utah International Charter School.
-Cohort 3 schools will maintain their current School Turnaround status for the 2020-2021 school year.
+Cohort 3 schools will maintained their current School Turnaround status for the 2020-2021 school year.
 The Board will determine their exit statuses after the 2021-2022 school year.
+The Board allowed schools to choose if they wanted exit or remain in Cohort 3 Turnaround for continued support.
+All schools were required to present their progress on their School Improvement Plan to the Exit Review Panel.